GPII/gpii-webdriver/docs/fixtures.md

 | `sequenceEnd`   | `Object`   | A series of test sequence steps to execute at the end of each test sequence. |
 | `rawModules`    | `Object`   | The raw test modules to "evolve" as outlined above. |

-# `gpii.test.webdriver.testEnvironment`
+## `fluid.test.webdriver.testEnvironment`

 A Fluid IoC test environment that creates a webdriver instance when its `constructFixtures` event is fired.
-Provides all of the required events and listeners to work with a `gpii.test.webdriver.caseHolder` instance (see above).
+Provides all of the required events and listeners to work with a `fluid.test.webdriver.caseHolder` instance (see above).